Rickaym/plywood-gallery-for-vscode/README.md

 Plywood Gallery for VSCode offers a list of recommended Galleries that you can find in the latter Tree View Container.
 <br><br><img src="https://raw.githubusercontent.com/Rickaym/Plywood-Gallery-For-VSCode/master/media/treeview2.png" width="200"><br><br>

 You can find featured Galleries here available for download!
 Simply click on them to download them instantly.
+If you would like to feature your Gallery for recommendations, create an issue!
+We'd be very happy to do so if your gallery meets the given security criteria.

 ## Repositories
 In order to load a remote github gallery, you can use the